darianmavgo/villageboardgame/README.md

 # Village Board Game "Kenya"
-In 2009 and some of 2010, I built a board game.
-Unfortunately the core javascript of the game is missing still.
-In the kenya.html file you will find all of the templates for every dialog in the game.
+In 2009 and some of 2010, I built a board game modeled after a downsized Monopoly board.
 I'm also adding the google sheets that contains all the settings for each spot on the village board.
+As of May 30 2022 I'm hosting it at https://www.mavgo.com/portfolio/kenya
 The original board matched the 40 spaces of the original Monopoly design.
 I downsized the board to 20 spaces to better fit on the screen at the time.
 # Found
 * Found!!
 The original javascript to control update of the board.
 It's contained in the html file kenya_inline.html.
 Thanks again to https://archive.org/ for preserving older versions of VillagetheGame.com.